Kempe scores in OT, Kings lead Oilers 3-2 in playoff series

-EDMONTON, Alberta (AP)Three-point games from Edmonton’s stars wasn’t enough to save the Oilers.
-Adrian Kempe’s overtime goal moved the Los Angeles Kings within a victory of advancing in the playoffs.

-Kempe scored 1:12 into overtime to give the Kings a 5-4 win over the Oilers on Tuesday night for a 3-2 lead in the first-round playoff series.
+EDMONTON, Alberta (AP) — Adrian Kempe scored 1:12 into overtime to give the Los Angeles Kings a 5-4 win over the Edmonton Oilers on Tuesday night for a 3-2 lead in the first-round playoff series.

 Kempe muscled his way past his defender and wrapped a shot around Edmonton goalie Mike Smith to secure the victory.

-”There is still a lot to play for,” Kempe said. ”We’re obviously very excited where we’re at right now, it was a great win for us and our confidence is good, but we have to rest our mindsets tomorrow.
-We can enjoy it tonight and play as good as we did tonight at home on Thursday.”

-The result means the Kings can advance with a victory in Game 6 in Los Angeles on Thursday night.
-It also means the Oilers need a win to stave off elimination.
+The result means the Oilers need a win in Game 6 in Los Angeles on Thursday to stave off elimination.

-”They showed their heart in fighting back but we didn’t help ourselves by finding ourselves down early.
-We have to correct that,” Oilers head coach Jay Woodcroft said.

-”(We’re) going to L.A. to win one game.
-Pressure’s on them to close us out and for us, our job is to find a way to have a good start to first period.”

 Kempe also scored and had an assist for the Kings in regulation.
 Troy Stecher, Andreas Anthansiou and Phillip Danault also scored.

-Leon Draisaitl scored twice and had an assist for Edmonton.
+Leon Draisaitl scored twice for Edmonton.
 Connor McDavid had a goal and two assists and Zack Kassian added a goal for the Oilers, who were coming off a 4-0 loss in Game 4 on Sunday.

-”We found ways to produce offense.
-And we scored four tonight.
-That needs to be enough in a playoff game,” McDavid said. ”Obviously it’s not.
-We’ve got to keep the puck out of our net.”

 Jonathan Quick made 24 saves for the Kings.
 Smith stopped 38 of 43 shots.